holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 ![Converted app with error](https://user-images.githubusercontent.com/42288570/193193850-53e41fa9-57d6-4ced-8d05-b2a51f8201df.png)

-- You can find answers to the most frequently asked questions about *Python in the browser* in the [Pyodide - FAQ](https://pyodide.org/en/stable/usage/faq.html) and the [PyScript FAQ](https://docs.pyscript.net/latest/reference/faq.html).
+- You can find answers to the most frequently asked questions about *Python in the browser* in the [Pyodide - FAQ](https://pyodide.org/en/stable/usage/faq.html) or the [PyScript FAQ](https://docs.pyscript.net/latest/reference/faq.html).
 For example the answer to "How can I load external data?".

 ### Formats